HP resurrects TouchPad for one last go at the iPad

 CEO Leo Apotheker is under immense pressure from investors unhappy with HP's back-and-forth on strategy.
 The former SAP chief has also been forced to slash HP's sales estimates three times since he took over last November.

-In a resounding rejection of his grand vision, shareholders sent HP shares down almost 20 percent the day it announced its sweeping moves, which included a pricey acquisition of software player Autonomy.
+In a resounding rejection of his grand vision, shareholders sent HP shares down almost 20 percent the day it announced its sweeping moves, which included a pricey acquisition of software player Autonomy AUTN.L.
 That wiped out $16 billion of value from HP in the stock's worst single-day fall since the Black Monday stock market crash of October 1987.
+[ID:nN1E77K05S]